From No-Regret to Strategically Robust Learning in Repeated Auctions

 Now we state the main lemma (Lemma~\ref{lem:main_lemma}), which relates the gradient of the quantile utility function to the difference between the auctioneer's expected revenue at round $t$ and the expected revenue of the auxiliary auction.
-The special case of this relation for single-bidder first-price auctions was previously shown by~\citet[page 21]{KSS24}. \begin{lemma} Suppose that all bidders adopt Algorithm~\ref{alg:meta} (with arbitrary input algorithms).
+A similar relation for the special case of single-bidder first-price auctions was established by~\citet[page 21]{KSS24}. \begin{lemma} Suppose that all bidders adopt Algorithm~\ref{alg:meta} (with arbitrary input algorithms).
 Then, for each round $t\in[T]$, given any auction format $\M^{(t)}$ (under Assumption~\ref{assumption:auction_format}-\ref{assumption:voluntary_participation}), bidders' quantile strategies $\bm{\pi}^{(i,t)}$, and the corresponding bidding strategies $s_i^{(t)}=s_{i,\bm{\pi}^{(i,t)}}$ (as defined by Eq.~\eqref{eq:s_i_pi}), we have that